-- 12.1.
-You may appeal against the decision if your request is rejected, or an alternative arrangement from the one you requested is offered.
-For example, this may be on the grounds that new information is now available that was not available to be considered or if you feel your request was not handled reasonably in line with this policy. - 12.2.
-Your appeal must: - a) be in writing and dated; - b) set out the grounds on which you are appealing; and - c) be sent to your line manager / Principal within 14 days of the date on which you received the written rejection of your request. - 12.3.
-Your line manager / Principal will arrange for a meeting to take place as soon as possible following receipt of your appeal.
-The meeting will be held at a convenient time for all those attending and, as at the meeting that considered your request, you may be accompanied by a colleague who may be your trade union representative or another work colleague.

-- 12.4.
-An Appeal Panel will be selected, specifically for the appeal, in accordance with the Trust's Scheme of Delegation. - 12.5.
-You will be informed in writing of the Appeal Panel's decision as soon as possible following the appeal meeting. - 12.6.
-If your appeal is upheld, you will be advised of your new working arrangements, details of any trial period, an explanation of changes to your contract of employment and the date on which they will commence.
+- 12.1 You may appeal against the decision if your request is rejected, or an alternative arrangement from the one you requested is offered.
+For example, this may be on the grounds that new information is now available that was not available to be considered or if you feel your request was not handled reasonably in line with this policy. - 12.2 Your appeal must: - a) be in writing and dated; - b) set out the grounds on which you are appealing; and - c) be sent to your line manager / Principal within 14 days of the date on which you received the written rejection of your request. - 12.3 Your line manager / Principal will arrange for a meeting to take place as soon as possible following receipt of your appeal.
+The meeting will be held at a convenient time for all those attending and, as at the meeting that considered your request, you may be accompanied by a colleague who may be your trade union representative or another work colleague. - 12.4 An Appeal Panel will be selected, specifically for the appeal, in accordance with the Trust's Scheme of Delegation. - 12.5 You will be informed in writing of the Appeal Panel's decision as soon as possible following the appeal meeting. - 12.6 If your appeal is upheld, you will be advised of your new working arrangements, details of any trial period, an explanation of changes to your contract of employment and the date on which they will commence.
 You will be asked to sign and return a copy of the letter.
 This will be placed on your personal file to confirm the variation to your terms of employment.
-There may also be some additional practical matters, such as arrangements for handing over work, that your line manager will discuss with you. - 12.7.
-You should be aware that changes to your terms of employment will be permanent and you will not be able to make another formal request until 12 months after the date of your original application. - 12.8.
-If your appeal is rejected, the written decision will give the business reason(s) for the decision and explain why the reason(s) apply in your case.
-You will not be able to make another formal request until 12 months after the date of your original application.
+There may also be some additional practical matters, such as arrangements for handing over work, that your line manager will discuss with you.

+- 12.7 You should be aware that changes to your terms of employment will be permanent and unless and / or until you make a second formal request for flexible working within any 12 month period from the date of your original request. - 12.8 If your appeal is rejected, the written decision will give the business reason(s) for the decision and explain why the reason(s) apply in your case.
+You should note that your right to make formal flexible working requests is limited to two in any 12-month period.